-Integrated appliances are a great way to give your kitchen a sleek, uniform look, but attaching the cabinetry door to your appliance can be a little tricky.
+Integrated appliances are a great way to give your kitchen a sleek, uniform look, but attaching the unit door to your appliance can be a little tricky.
 This helpful little guide will make sure you get it right first time.

 Mark the connection points

 You’ll have two brackets for the unit door and two rollers to allow the door to slide over the appliance when opening it.
 The installation guide will indicate where these fixtures should be positioned on the unit door.

 Look for a screwdriver symbol and circles that align with holes on the fixing pieces.

 Use a pencil to push through the installation guide, and mark when the screws for the brackets and sliders will go on the unit door.

 Install the fixtures on the door

 Now, the action starts!
 Use a handheld electric screwdriver to screw the brackets and sliders into place.